dineshreddy0403/Bank_Loan_Report/README.md

 # Bank_Loan_Report
-I developed a interactive Financial Domain Project in Excel, created multiple dashboards and tables to analyse the data.
+I developed an interactive Financial Domain Project in Excel, created multiple dashboards and tables to analyse the data.
 This process involved several stages, including data preprocessing, data cleaning and data visualization and dashboards.